courtSmith77/courtSmith77.github.io/_projects/07-DiffusionPolicy.md

 <br>
 ** official model used and trained
 ** video of model running
-** image of actions commanded and franka position
+** compare models from the different collection methods ** graphs of actions commanded and franka position
 <br>

 ## <b>Future Works</b>